sstav0/MNIST-digit-recognition/README.md

 # MNIST-digit-recognition

-The code I've written for a neural network that can identify the digits in the well-known MNIST dataset.
+"Stavito" is a neural network designed for data classification into binary or multiple categories.
+To assess its performance, it must undergo training using a training dataset, followed by accuracy evaluation using a separate test dataset.